 It’s no secret that cloud offers more accessibility and control over data than on-premise solutions.
+The cloud’s environmental impact is also significantly smaller.
 But there’s a catch.
 You must incorporate reliable cloud security solutions to reap this technology’s benefits.

 Let’s look at why you need to secure your environment first thing after migrating to the cloud.
 We will also talk about how cloud security assessment mitigates the risks of unauthorized access.
 In addition to that, we’re going to look at some security solutions you can implement to improve your cloud security right now.